 Q: Are there any specific biblical stories where the number 21 holds significance?

-A: Yes, there are specific biblical stories where the number 21 holds significance.
+A: There are specific biblical stories where the number 21 holds significance.
 These stories offer opportunities for deeper analysis and reveal potential lessons and symbolism tied to the presence of the number 21.

 Q: How can the number 21 influence one’s spiritual journey?